Solar Energy Systems & Components Trading License in Dubai: Cost and Requirements

 Step 2: Submit your application along with all required documents to the Dubai South Business Hub Free Zone authority

-Step 3: Receive initial approval, then pay the applicable licence and office package fees
+Step 3: Receive initial approval, then pay the applicable license and office package fees

 Step 4: Obtain your establishment card, open a corporate bank account, and apply for investor visas